stamkovs/online-shop/README.md

 * 💳 Buy products ❓  (Optional if time available - with Stripe payment gateway)
 * Cross Browser Support and Responsive design

-    >*Note that this is not a production ready application, so I can't test and verify it thoroughly on each environment.*
+    >*Note that this is not a production ready application, so it is not thoroughly tested and verified on each environment.*
     >
     * Tested through Windows OS on the following browsers:
        * Chrome 86